-The Authority proposes to maintain price cap regulation as a means to ensure GAWB has the right incentive to effectively manage relevant risks.
+The Authority recommends that price cap regulation be maintained as a means of ensuring GAWB has the incentive to put in place appropriate contractual arrangements to effectively manage demand risk.

 3.8 Establishing Price Caps

 Planning Period

 The Authority's previous investigation adopted a 20 year assessment period for pricing matters.
 The longer time frame was adopted to ensure that a long term perspective, most relevant to water service providers, is maintained.
 Such a perspective reflects: